l50/goutils/magefiles/README.md

 # goutils/v2/magefiles

-`magefiles` provide utilities that would normally be managed and executed with a `Makefile`.
+`magefiles` provides utilities that would normally be managed and executed with a `Makefile`.
 Table of contents: